-Due to the fact that the costly infrastructure of the hospital is not needed, and patients go home the same day after an outpatient procedure the shift of procedures into the outpatient setting results in significant cost savings (outpatient TSA 40% decrease in charges [1]a.i.[3] and UKR saving up to \$20,500 per patient [1]a.i.[4]).
+Due to the fact that the costly infrastructure of the hospital is not needed, and patients go home the same day after an outpatient procedure, the shift of procedures into the outpatient setting results in significant cost savings (an outpatient total shoulder arthroplasty (TSA) results in a 40% decrease in charges [1]a.i.[3] and unicompartmental knee replacement (UKR) saving up to roughly EUR 18 000 [USD 20 500] per patient [1]a.i.[4]).
 Enhanced healthcare resource utilisation and reduced patient waiting times are additional benefits.
 Additionally, there are also some patient-related benefits of outpatient procedures.
-It is proven that patients benefit from recovering in familiar home setting.
-This reduces anxiety1 and leads to an earlier mobility thus to a faster recovery time and quicker return to daily activities and in the end enhances patient satisfaction [1]a.i.[1][1]a.i.[2].
-On top of that ASCs decrease the risk of nosocomial infections with the reduced exposure to hospitals environment.
+It is proven that patients benefit from recovering in familiar home setting, with various technologies to help monitor their recovery and provide them with access to HCPs.
+This reduces anxiety [1]a.i.[1] and leads to earlier mobility, thus a faster recovery time and a quicker return to daily activities.
+Overall, this enhances patient satisfaction [1]a.i.[1][1]a.i.[2].
+On top of that, ASCs decrease the risk of nosocomial infections with the reduced exposure to hospitals environment.